SAP-samples/teched2023-XP185v/exercises/ex0/README.md

 We also expect that you did enable the **Cloud Foundry Environment**.

-Finally you have installed on your mobile device a time-based authentication application (such as Google Authenticator or Microsoft Authenticator).
+Finally, you have installed on your mobile device a time-based authentication application (such as Google Authenticator or Microsoft Authenticator).

-Following the blog to setup the **SAP Cloud Identity Services (SCI) Trial** you did already establish the Trust configration in your BTP Trial Subaccount, which adds the Trial Identity Provider for applications to enable users from your Trial Identity Provider to log on to applications consumed in this subaccount.
+Following the blog to setup the **SAP Cloud Identity Services (SCI) Trial** you did already establish the Trust configuration in your BTP Trial Subaccount, which adds the Trial Identity Provider for applications to enable users from your Trial Identity Provider to log on to applications consumed in this subaccount.

 ## Result of the preparation